michielvaneerd/privategooglecalendars/docs/examples.markdown

 Now the URL will contain information stored in Google Agenda event fields "source.title" for the name and "source.url" for the URL.

+### Open link in new page/tab

+By default, the link is opened in new page/tab in the browser, but it is possible to override this behavior with `eventlinktargetblank` property:

+    [pgc eventpopup="true" eventlink="true" eventsourcelink="true" eventlinktargetblank="false"]

+It can be useful when custom link is used.

 ## Limit the events

 To display all events instead of showing the "+2 more" text: